University of Liverpool

 Training Orientation

-The overriding theme is the application of theoretical concepts to clinical problems on an evidential basis, within a problem-solving, reflective approach.
+The overriding theme is the application of theoretical concepts to clinical problems on an evidential basis, using a reflective approach.
 In accordance with the BPS accreditation standards, the specific therapeutic competencies identified by the programme are Cognitive Behaviour Therapy (CBT), Cognitive Analytic Therapy (CAT), and Systemic Therapy.
 Teaching in neuropsychological competencies represents another strength of the programme.
 Other therapeutic approaches are also valued and teaching is provided across the programme on a range of modalities A strong emphasis is placed on the collaborative development of clinical case formulations, which are capable of informing subsequent interventions.
 Concern for empirically demonstrated effectiveness is emphasised alongside a broad conceptualisation of what constitutes evidence, and an appreciation of the complexity of understanding individuals' difficulties, together with their aspirations and achievements.

 Academic Curriculum